Abhinav-104/Project-Todo/README.md

 - Mark tasks as done wen you're done

-Please open in Google chrome for the date input to work
+Please open in Google chrome for the date input to work OR input date in the format %Y-%m-%dT%H:%M .